 - Grilling the chicken on a BBQ

-- Frying the chicken on the stove top or in a fryer
+- Frying the chicken on the stove top in an electric skillet or in a fryer

 - Using a sous vide for the chicken

 For our simple teriyaki chicken recipe, we’re going to sous vide the chicken.

 If you are new to cooking, don’t be intimidated by this weird sounding word.
 Using a sous vide for cooking is actually one of the easiest tools out there!
 Plus, it’s almost impossible to overcook your food.
 When it comes to chicken, there are so many ways to overcook it using an oven, toaster oven, or BBQ, which is why a sous vide is ideal.

 One of the main downsides to sous vide is the time it takes to cook your food.
 Let’s face it – 2+ hours of cooking per meal is not always ideal.
 That time doesn’t have to be time wasted, though!
 Since sous vide cooking is self-contained within a freezer bag, you can take full advantage of this time for some wonderful results.

 The Importance of Pineapple for Flavor and Cooking